 From free boat rides to hop-on hop-off sightseeing tours and luxury dinner cruises, there are countless ways to see New York City from the water.

-For example, Circle Line – the most popular cruise service company around, offers an excellent variety of themed excursions and sightseeing tours around Manhattan, from sunrise till sunset.
+For example, Circle Line – the most popular cruise service company around, offers an excellent variety of themed excursions and sightseeing tours around Manhattan, from sunrise to sunset.

 Alternatively, with an All-Day Access Pass, you can hop on and off New York Water Taxi as many times as you like.
 As well as offering fantastic views of the Statue of Liberty, Empire State Building, Brooklyn Bridge, and One World Trade Center, the service stops at 11 locations around Manhattan and Brooklyn, offering you the opportunity to explore the city’s greatest waterfront neighborhoods, sights, and attractions at your own pace.